 Ring is almost the spitting image of his sire, Bounce, in type, temperament, and work.
 A big, strong, upstanding worker.
 Could do with a bit more ‘tact’ in touchy situations, just wants to get on with the job, but an extremely brainy dog like his sire, natural driving natural heading natural pulling dog with plenty of footwork and cover and force.

 A good leggy type, strong head, with very good stamina.
 Calm and keen.Very loyal, biddable and friendly, always at my side, a dog I have a lot of time for.

 Out of Campaspe Chloe, both his parents are by Moorlands Tomie.
 He is linebred to Tomie 2:2 (grandfather on both sides) and so is more closely bred than Bounce.

 Unfortunately, I was a bit slack and never got much video of Ring.
-I stumbled across the bit of video below, so better than nothing.
+I stumbled across the two bits of video below, so better than nothing.